-MIG, TIG, AND RESISTANCE WELDING
+MIG, TIG, RESISTANCE, AND ROBOTIC WELDING

 Metal Inert Gas (MIG) welding is a gas metal arc welding (GMAW) process that uses a continuous solid wire electrode which is heated and fed into the weld pool from a welding gun (or torch).
 The two base materials are then melted together, causing them to join.
 The welding gun also feeds an inert shielding gas alongside the wire electrode, which helps protect the process from airborne contaminants.